Estyn Inspection 2016

 The group has achieved the Marjory Boxall National Accreditation twice, awarded in 2015 and 2019 and is the only accredited school in North Wales.
 It is also recognised by Estyn.

-The School Council gained the bronze award for Active Journeys on the 4th September 2019.
+The School Council gained the bronze award for Active Journeys on the 4th September 2019 and the silver award on 4th September 2021.